federicoInserra/Big-Project-IoT/2ndDelivery/Architecture.md

 ## Cloud Infrastructure on Amazon Web Services

-The cloud infrastructure is an MQTT broker that subscribes to the topic of the statue and publishes on another topic over the MQTT protocol.
+The Cloud Infrastructure is on AWS.
+We use AWS IoT's MQTT broker to manage the communication between the boards.

 We use the cloud infratructure for two main purposes: